 To be in the Kingdom is merely to focus your full attention on it.
 As long as you believe you can attend to what is not true, you are accepting conflict as your choice (T-7.III.4:1-2).

 In the penultimate sense, this “focus” refers to an interior experience.
 It does not mean – or does not have to mean – that we spend all day in a chapel on our knees before a bloody cross.

-Rather, our attention is directed to the altar in our mind, what Jesus refers to as “the only reality” (T-7.III.4:8).
+Rather, our attention is directed to the altar in our mind, what the course refers to as “the only reality” (T-7.III.4:8).

 For many of us, those are nice words – reassuring and even inspiring – but they are not yet our lived reality.
 So the question becomes: how do we develop this gift of attention that is itself the Kingdom of God?
 How do we make contact with this interior altar that is “a reflection of perfect Thought?”

 It begins with identifying two things: first, what presently helps bring us to attention?
 And second, what presently impedes that movement?

 We have to be very patient and gentle in asking these questions, because the ego is quick to jump in with its opinions and ideas and suggestions.
 Before we know it, we are off down its rabbit holes.

 What brings you to stillness?
 To silence?
 What brings you closest to the intimation of God’s Love?

 For me, the answer is walking.
 And then, the writing of certain teachers.
 And finally, slow and careful reading – often a sentence at a time – of A Course in Miracles.

 Of course, the answer to these questions is deeply personal.
 It might be baking or gardening or quilting or kayaking or playing music or fasting or meditating.
 Your beloved teachers are almost certainly different than mine.
 And the way in which you experience your sacred texts, whatever they are, will be different as well.